podefr/nucleus/README.md

 Are there existing nucleus plugins?
 -----------------------------------

 Actually yes!
-Olives is a JS library that has cool nucleus plugins, such as double way binding and DOM event listener with delegation. https://github.com/flams/olives
+Olives is a JS library that has cool nucleus plugins, such as double way binding and DOM event listener with delegation.
+Nucleus has been extracted from Olives. https://github.com/flams/olives